 A range of scholarship opportunities are available:

-At least one scholarship of AUD$5,000 will be awarded for a PALRC university course as an award for Academic Excellence, should a suitable outstanding applicant be available.
+- At least one scholarship of AUD$5,000 will be awarded for a PALRC university degree/course as an award for Academic Excellence, should a suitable outstanding applicant be available.

-Scholarships may also be created for specific purposes such as: to support indigenous people to attend training courses; for the provision of a short course in a nominated location; for a designated group of people including agency or NGO staff; for international students from designated locations to attend courses in another country; and, to attend a particular course at a particular university.
+Scholarships may also be created for specific purposes such as: to support indigenous people to attend training courses; for the provision of a short course in a nominated location; for a designated group of people including agency or NGO staff; for international students from designated locations to attend courses in another country; or for attendance at a particular course at a particular university.